Raspberry Swirl Cookies: The Best Tart and Sweet Cookie Treat You’ll Ever Bake

 Optional but recommended:

-These ingredients come together to form a soft, sliceable dough that bakes into buttery cookies with a pop of color and flavor.
+When these ingredients are mixed together, they make a soft, sliceable dough that bakes into cookies that are buttery and have a burst of color and taste.

 Using Fresh, Frozen, or Jam Raspberries